marc1uk/SK_ToolAnalysis/UserTools/TreeReader/README.md

 LUN 10                                         # LUN to assign to the file (10) skoptn 31,30,26,25                             # options describing what to load via skread/skrawread (31)
-skbadopt 23                                    # which classes of channels to mask (23) SK_GEOMETRY 4                                  # which SK geometry this file relates to (4)
-skipPedestals 1                                # whether to skip pedestal and status entries (1)
+skbadopt 23                                    # which classes of channels to mask (23) skbadchrefrun 42428                            # which run to use for bad ch list for MC / calibration data SK_GEOMETRY 4                                  # which SK geometry this file relates to (4) skipPedestals 1                                # whether to skip pedestal and status entries (1)